When to use these real estate offer email templates

 Hi [Name],

-We now have multiple offers on [Property Address].
+We have [two / three] offers on [Property Address]!

 Offer 1: [price / closing / conditions]